JamesKyburz/level-airplanedb/readme.markdown

 # level-airplanedb

-This module allows you to work offline in the browser using indexdb.
+This module allows you to work offline in the browser using indexdb (+ shim for websql when indexdb not available).

 You get a sync method in browserified client to write to the server.
 The server gets a sync method that returns a readstream of the changelog